Eye Makup Looks

 Invest in quality eye pencils

-Next, Ana recommends lining your eyes using a high quality kohl, like the Contour Eye Pencil, for added drama and definition.
-This is not a traditional eye makeup technique for the over 50s, as people are often worried about stark liner ageing them, but the trick is in the final step: blending.
+When applying eye makeup for older women, Ana recommends lining the eyes using a high quality kohl, like the Contour Eye Pencil, for added drama and definition.
+This is not a traditional eye makeup technique for older women, as people are often worried about stark liner ageing them, but the trick is in the final step: blending.
 Using the sponge tip of our pencil or your finger to gently smudge and diffuse the eyeliner for a softer, more flattering look.

 Choose a thin mascara brush